Will-create/nationalai/readme.md

   - **`model.py`**: The core Transformer model implementation.
   - **`train.py`**: Training script for the Transformer model.
   - **`translate.py`**: Script for performing translation inference.
+- **`demo/`**: The source code for the live demo application, allowing users to translate between Moore and French in real-time.

 ---